yfarjoun/warp/website/docs/Pipelines/Whole_Genome_Germline_Single_Sample_Pipeline/README.md

 To learn more about how outputs are tested for functional equivalence, try the [Functional Equivalence workflow](https://app.terra.bio/#workspaces/broad-firecloud-dsde-methods/FunctionalEquivalence) in Terra.

-The **dragen_maximum_quality_mode** runs the pipeline using the Dragmap aligner and DRAGEN variant calling, but with additional parameters that produce maximum quality results that are **not** functionally equivalent to the DRAGEN hardware.
+The **dragen_maximum_quality_mode** runs the pipeline using the DRAGMAP aligner and DRAGEN variant calling, but with additional parameters that produce maximum quality results that are **not** functionally equivalent to the DRAGEN hardware.
 This mode has the following defaults:
 1. `run_dragen_mode_variant_calling` is true.
 2. `use_spanning_event_genotyping` is true.
 3. `use_bwa_mem` is false.
 4. `perform_bqsr` is false.

-When the workflow applies the Dragmap aligner, it calls reference files specific to the aligner.
-These files are located in a public Google bucket and described in the [Input descriptions](#input-descriptions).
-See the reference README for details on recreating the references.
+When the workflow applies the DRAGMAP aligner, it calls reference files specific to the aligner.
+These files are located in a [public Google bucket](https://storage.googleapis.com/gcp-public-data--broad-references/hg38/v0/) and described in the [Input descriptions](#input-descriptions).
+See the [reference README](https://storage.googleapis.com/gcp-public-data--broad-references/hg38/v0/README_dragen_gatk_resources.txt) for details on recreating DRAGEN references.

 ## Set-up